How I groom my dogs (in English)

 Some PBGVs loves to swim and take a bath, other dont like it.

-My husband has made me a nice tall wooden table to use in the shower in the guest bath room when I bath my dogs.
+My husband has made me a nice tall wooden table I use in the shower in the guest bath room – when I bath my dogs.

-above my most used tools now: brushes, trim-knives, comb, scissors, goodies, ear-powder, ear-trim-knife, Oto clean, and Oto-max (medication if your dog get an infected ear).
+above my most used tools now: brushes, trim-knives (only to pull), comb, scissors, goodies, ear-powder, ear-trim-knife, Oto clean, and Oto-max (medication if your dog get an infected ear).

 If your dog has a lot of underwool, you can use a CoatKing, to thin it.
 Be careful it can cut the skin.
 I make it a bit blunt by “cutting” a lot of newspapers.